Fiction

 The roots of people and forest are intertwined in the depths of the earth.

-✓ Winner of the Svenska YLE Literature Prize 2022, the Thank You for the Book Award 2023 and the Young Aleksis Award 2023 and the Eeva Joenpelto Literary Prize 2024!
+✓ Winner of the Svenska YLE Literature Prize of 2022, the Thank You for the Book Award of 2023, the Young Aleksis Award of 2023, and the Eeva Joenpelto Literary Prize of 2024!

 ✓ A future classic – rights have been sold to 23 territories and counting!